 We provide a fast and reliable airport transfer service from Bergen Airport to Bergen at a fixed price.
 The rates will depend on the travel date and time.
 However, a discount is available when you book a round trip.
 For private transfers, you can choose the vehicle according to the number of passengers.
 The rates are per vehicle, and if you are travelling in a group, you can split the cost.

 The online booking process is fast and easy.
 You can book the Bergen airport taxi in advance.
-You don't have to worry about the meter running or extra charges for transfers during the weekend, as our rates are fixed and all-inclusive.
-The price for a private transfer from Bergen Airport to Bergen city centre is EUR 114 for a sedan car.
+You don't have to worry about the meter running.
+There aren't any extra charges for transfers during the weekend either because we offer fixed and all-inclusive rates.
+The price for a private transfer from Bergen Airport to Bergen city centre is EUR 97 for a sedan car.
+We also provide transfers to Agotnes, Flaam, Gudvangen, Mongstad and Vossevangen.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.